alikureishy/ROBO-followme-project/README.md

 I started with a learning rate of 0.01, which was too high because the training and validation losses fluctuated a lot during training.
 I reduced that to 0.001, which proved to be sufficient to produce a smooth asymptotic training loss curve, and a reasonably smooth validation loss curve too, before stopping the training.

-Here is a side-by-side illustration of the validation loss for each learning rate used.
+Here is a side-by-side illustration of the validation loss for the two learning rates used (all else being equal):